Put simply, car insurance fronting is a form of fraud whereby someone who should be the main driver, pretends to be a named driver.

 - A new driver is added as a named driver to their parents' car insurance policy.
 The parents rarely drive the car and it belongs entirely to their child.

-- A university student is a named driver on their parents' policy, rather than taking out a student car insurance policy.
+- A university student is a named driver on their parents' policy.
 The car is exclusively driven by the student to and from campus, and the parents never even see the car.

 Is fronting car insurance fraud?

-Yes, fronting is illegal and it’s a form of car insurance fraud.
-To be clear, any way that you might lie to get cheaper car insurance could land you in trouble.
+Yes!
+Fronting is illegal and it’s a form of car insurance fraud.
+To be clear, any way that you might lie to get cheaper car insurance could land you in a spot of bother.

 If someone is caught and prosecuted with fraud they could end up with a criminal record.

-It could also be hard to get insurance in the future if you’re caught out, or it might be a lot more expensive.
+It could also be difficult to find insurance in the future if you’re caught out, or a lot more expensive!
 And even if you don’t set out to deliberately lie, you can still be in trouble if you end up fronting without meaning to.

 Why does car insurance fronting happen?

 Fronting happens as a way of trying to cut costs.
-This is because the average cost of a car insurance policy is £882 according to our car insurance price index*.
+This is because the average cost of a car insurance policy in February 2025 was £777, according to our car insurance price index*.

 But the average cost of car insurance for a 17-year-old driver is substantially more.
 The cost of car insurance falls as you get older, and younger drivers pay the highest costs.